 Board diversity/Composition of the Board

-The OSB Board currently consists of 11 Directors; the Chairman, two Executive Directors and eight independent Non-Executive Directors.
-Currently, 45% of our Board are female, placing us in the top 12 of the FTSE 250 for gender diversity.
-9% of the Board is from an ethnic minority.
+The OSB Board currently consists of eight Directors; the Chairman, two Executive Directors and five independent Non-Executive Directors.
+Currently, 50% of our Board are female, 13% of the Board is from an ethnic minority.
 The Board recognises and embraces the benefits that diversity can bring to its Board and sees diversity and inclusion at Board level as an essential element in maintaining a competitive advantage.
 This will be reviewed again at the end of 2020, post significant integration activities.

 The composition of the Board can be found here:

 The independence of the Non-Executive Directors is reviewed annually.
 Non-Executive Directors are appointed for 3 years.
 This can be renewed for up to 3 terms (9 years).

 The size and composition of our Board is reviewed by the Group Nomination and Governance Committee to ensure we have an appropriate balance of skills and experience.